Former NYC Car Wash Employees Win $8.5 Million Judgment Against Ex-Employer

 Speak With a New York City Overtime and Wage Hour Lawyer Today

 This was an extraordinary case in many respects, but it does illustrate how employees can work together and use the legal system to hold their employers' accountable for wage-theft violations.
 If your employer is not paying you the legally-mandated minimum wage or overtime rate and you are unsure of what to do next, you need to speak with an experienced New York City employment attorney as soon as possible.
-Contact the Law Offices of Mahir S. Nisar today to schedule a free initial consultation.
+Contact the Law Offices of Mahir S. Nisar today to schedule an initial consultation.